aibi00/growbox/README.md

 In our grow box are a few sensors to get temperature, water levels and quality.
 The inputs can be seen on a website, which is also running on the Pi.
 A camera will take photos and make a time-lapse video.
 In total we will have five pumps.
 Four of them will be in small tanks with water, nutrient solution and a liquid to bring down the pH value of the water in the larger tank.
 In the larger tank all liquids are mixed together and the fourth pump will water the plants with it.

 # hat
-To read all these sensors and control the pumps I will design my own Raspberry Pi Header.
-I'll design it with the software EAGLE from autodesk.
+To read all these sensors and control all pumps a unique hat for the raspberry pi must be designed.
+To design such a board the software EAGLE from autodesk is perfect.
 On the board will be three current sources, an ADC, a circuit to control a relays and several clamps.
+But the raspberry pi tends to overheat without the right cooling.
+An old PC fan will do the thing.

 # measuring the temperature
 To control the leds, we have to know their temperature.
 For this i will use three PT100.
 A PT100 is a temperature-dependent resistor and with the formula you can calculate every value at a temperature.
 In electrical measuring technology only voltage can be measured.